-The Tomato Clownfish (Also referred to as the Amphiprion frenatus) is one of the most rugged of the anemonefish.
+The Tomato Clownfish, Amphiprion frenatus, is one of the most rugged of the anemonefish.
 It is simple to tend, and doesn’t require any complicated or special set ups to please it.

 This species is one of the most commonly seen, and easily available, and it is fairly priced as well.
 It makes a great option for the amateur saltwater aquarist because of its rugged nature.
 However, it will be combative towards other fish, particularly as a mature fish, so will require tank mates of a similar nature.